32

 Air photo of Palmer and surroundings © ASP Editions

 Château Palmer is one of the few remaining aristocrats among Bordeaux wines.
-Palmer has neither let it influence by present acrobatics in vinification, technical sidesteps and modern trends.
-This property has been kept hard by the classic style – some would mean genuine Bordeaux style – where ripe fruit and ripe tannin complement each other in the best possible way.
-Here, aromatic finesse and elegance are mixed in the finest possible way with power and sappiness on the palate, sophisticated structure and exquisite balance.
-This is exactly what Bordeaux is famous for and something wine producers from all over the world try to incorporate in their wines.
-Even if Château Palmer is only classified as 3.
-Growth according to the 1855-classification, it's far better than its present classification.
-Sublime and aristocratic wine!
+Palmer has not allowed it to be influenced by current acrobatics in vinification, technical sidesteps, or modern trends.
+This property has been kept in the classic style – some would say true Bordeaux style – where ripe fruit and ripe tannin complement each other in the best possible way.
+Here, aromatic finesse and elegance are seamlessly combined with power and sappiness on the palate, a sophisticated structure, and exquisite balance.

 PERFECTLY SITUATED